-EDU 5080 DESIGNING A LEARNING CENTERED ENVIRONMENT FOCUSED 4-0-0-4 ON THINKING TO ADVANCE UNDERSTANDING FOR GRADES 3-5

-EDU 5080 builds candidates' capacity for creating learning environments focused on thinking to advance understanding by considering the role that language, visualizing, and mapping play in science, math, and social studies across grades K-5.
-Candidates will work collaboratively to build lesson plans and interdisciplinary lesson plans focused on thinking that capitalize on candidates' explicit instruction, modeling, and demonstration of strategies that advance thinking and engage students in grades K-5 math, science, social studies, and literacy.
-Candidates will work collaboratively to promote student engagement and independence as they create lessons that invite students to describe, interpret, provide evidence, make connections, consider different viewpoints, form conclusions, think about their thinking, ask questions, and wonder.
-Candidates will capitalize on their knowledge and skills acquired across three courses as they participate in an extended field experience where they apply their pedagogical knowledge and skills within a K-5 classroom.
-Candidates complete professional development activities, maintain their collaborator logs, fulfill transformational journal requirements, and continue to monitor their action research project.
+EDU 5080 DESIGNING A LEARNING CENTERED ENVIRONMENT FOCUSED 4-0-0-4 ON THINKING TO ADVANCE UNDERSTANDING FOR GRADES 3-5 capitalize on candidates' explicit instruction, modeling, and demonstration of strategies that advance thinking and engage students in grades K-5 math, science, social studies, and literacy.
+Candidates work collaboratively to promote student engagement and independence as they create lessons that invite students to describe, interpret, provide evidence, make connections, consider different viewpoints, form conclusions, think about their thinking, ask questions, and wonder.